Roy-043/FreeCAD/CODE_OF_CONDUCT.md

 ## Attribution

-Text of this document is based on the following sources:
+The text of this document is in part based on the following sources:
 * https://www.contributor-covenant.org/version/1/4/code-of-conduct.html
 * https://libvirt.org/governance.html
 * https://developer.blender.org/docs/handbook/communication/code_of_conduct/